 Shareholders are important to the Company.
 The Company's relationship with its shareholders is governed by the Company's Articles of Association and provisions of the Governance and Sustainability System which apply to the Company and ScottishPower, of which the Company is a member.
-As the Company is ultimately wholly-owned by Iberdrola, all ultimate shareholder management activities are carried out by Iberdrola in accordance with its own Shareholder Engagement Policy as published at www.iberdrola.com.
+As the Company is ultimately wholly-owned by Iberdrola, all ultimate shareholder management activities are carried out by Iberdrola in accordance with Its own Ongoing Shareholder Engagement Policy as published at www.iberdrola.com under 'Corporate Governance'/ 'Governance and Sustainability System'/ 'Ongoing Shareholder Engagement Policy'.